TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/launcher-control.md

 | MISO | 1 |
 | VCC | 1 |

-C2: The launcher aiming control unit shall have the ability to have network communication.
+C2: The launcher control unit shall have the ability to have network communication.
 This is to recieve data between the projectile path sensing and the velocity and acceleration sensing subsystems located on the sensor posts.

-C3: The launcher aiming control unit shall play an alert noise before firing.
+C3: The launcher control unit shall play an alert noise before firing.
 This constraint originated from the DEVCOM Rulebook.
 According to a study published in the NIH journal, the minimum duration to modify human behavior is 200 ms [1].
 In order to ensure bystanders are alerted, the minimum duration of the alert noise shall be 200 ms.

-C4: The launcher aiming control unit shall control the pitch and yaw angles of the launcher and compute the time to fire for the launcher firing system.
+C4: The launcher control unit shall control the pitch and yaw angles of the launcher and compute the time to fire for the launcher firing system.
 This system will utilize the projectile path sensing, head on sensing, and projectile velocity and accelartion sensing system.

 ## Electrical Schematic
 ![alt text](image-5.png)

 ## Analysis
 ### C1 Solution:
-The Raspberry Pi 5 was chosen as the controller for the launcher aiming control unit.
+The Raspberry Pi 5 was chosen as the controller for the launcher control unit.
 The pin types that are included on the controller vs the pins needed are listed in the table below:
 #### Raspberry Pi 5
 | Type of Pins | Pins Included | Pins Needed|
 |--------------|--------|--------------|